-Tyler Famularo (guitar, vocals) began playing guitar at age 11, by the time he was 14 he had his first real guitar and amp.
+Tyler Famularo (guitars, vocals) began playing guitar at age 11, by the time he was 14 he had his first real guitar and amp.
 It was a ‘65 Telecaster and ‘65 Deluxe Reverb.
 His oldest brother, in the Air Force at the time, sent the money home for it.
-Thanks Tom.
+Thanks Tom!
 He really got serious practicing with a drummer.
 The drummer’s father came home from work and said “pack up the gear” and took them to his favorite bar, they played about two hours and made about $40 in tips.
 He was hooked!
 His first band was the Tykes which morphed into The Larry Lynne Group, The Balloons, Sky Harbor, The Bandits and Brandon James Band.
 His son Brandon had recorded some of the songs Tyler had written.
 RCA Nashville heard them, became interested and flew them both down to Nashville.
 Tyler performs regularly with daughter Rebecca of Rebecca and the Grey Notes playing their brand of Americana, some remakes of 40’s, 50’s, and 60’s tunes, and originals from a 200 song catalogue.
+We dare you to not be impressed with his virtuosity!